artisawesm/initialize/README.md

 `initialize` is a web development boilerplate with automation to help you bootstrap your project.

 # Prerequisite

 - [NodeJS](https://nodejs.org/en/) for NPM
 - [Bower](https://bower.io/)
 - [Ruby](https://www.ruby-lang.org/en/) for SASS/SCSS
 - [GIT/GIT Bash](https://git-scm.com/downloads)

+initialize is using preprocessor (SCSS) by default, but you can always modify the `app.css` file in `app/assets/css` directory.

+But it is highly recommended to use SCSS.

 # Installation
 1. Clone the project using GIT or download the zip file then cd to the directory.